msveshnikov/style-scanner/server/package.md

 ## Overview

-The `server/package.json` file is the configuration file for the Node.js backend server of the AutoResearch.pro platform.
+The `server/package.json` file is the configuration file for the Node.js backend server of the StyleScanner.vip platform.
 It defines project metadata, external library dependencies, development tools, and runtime requirements.
 Key highlights include:

 - **ES Module Support:** The `"type": "module"` flag allows the use of native ECMAScript module